The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 The parasympathetic nervous system (PSNS) originates in the brain stem (in the medulla in particular) and activates the “rest and digest” response.

-The PSNS is responsible for returning the body to homeostasis (a calm resting state) after the fight-or-flight response.
+The PSNS is responsible for returning the body to homeostasis (a calm resting state) after the fight-or-flight response

 One of the primary nerves in the PSNS is the vagus nerve, which communicates between the brain and the body.

-The vagus nerve can direct the function of the organs such as the heart, lungs and digestive system to balance the activation of the sympathetic nervous system.
+The vagus nerve can direct the function of the organs, such as the heart, lungs, and digestive system, to balance the activation of the sympathetic nervous system.

-This includes: reducing the heart rate, slowing breathing and sending blood flow back to the stomach for digestion.
+This includes: reducing the heart rate, slowing breathing, and sending blood flow back to the stomach for digestion.

 The PSNS is calm after the storm – but the calm doesn’t happen immediately.

-After the sympathetic nervous system has started the fight-or-flight response it can take time before the parasympathetic nervous system brings everything back to normal – even if the danger (real or imagined) has passed.
+After the sympathetic nervous system has started the fight-or-flight response, it can take time before the parasympathetic nervous system brings everything back to normal – even if the danger (real or imagined) has passed.

 Taking Control of the PSNS

-Like the sympathetic nervous system – the parasympathetic nervous system functions automatically without our need to control it.
-However, there are several techniques and practices that allow us to activate the PSNS – reducing the time spent in the fight-or-flight response or preventing the response entirely.
+However, you can use several techniques and practices to activate the PSNS to reduce the time spent in the fight-or-flight response or prevent the response entirely.

 Fight or Flight Response (The Stress Response)